clary97/Car_Damage_Segmentation/README.md

 #### 2. Download the Dataset

 This project uses the **[Car Damage Dataset (CarDD)](https://cardd-ustc.github.io/)**.
-Please download the dataset from the link below and extract it so that the `CarDD_release` folder is located in the project's root directory.
+Please download the dataset from the link below and extract it so that the `CarDD_release` folder is located in the project's root/dataset directory.

 * **Download Link**: https://drive.google.com/file/d/1bbyqVCKZX5Ur5Zg-uKj0jD0maWAVeOLx/view